 For more information on BYU Campus Education Week, visit the official page by clicking here.

 Temple Symposium"Was the LDS Temple Endowment a Late Development of the Nauvoo Period?"

 The first edition of Jeff Bradshaw and David Larsen's book, In God's Image and Likeness 2: Enoch, Noah, and the Tower of Babel, is now available!
 The beautiful hardcover book wraps up the final chapters and stories of the Book of Moses and continues through the end of Genesis 11.
 Read more about the book here, or head straight over to the excerpts page to see a chapter on the Tower of Babel and more.
 You can order the book here at FairMormon (currently discounted 15%) or here on Amazon.

 Also, a new two-volume softcover printing of IGIL 1 is now available on Amazon, with a slightly different title: In God's Image and Likeness 1: Creation, Fall, and the Story of Adam and Eve.
 This edition can be purchased here.
 The content has been updated in several places and the formatting has been refined, while keeping the page numbers consistent with the hardcover edition.
 Unlike the previous four-volume softcover edition, the page numbering is continuous from vol. 1 to vol. 2.
 It is also full size (8.5" x 11") rather than reduced size (8" x 10").
 The retail price for the two-volume set is $59.95.

-While the softcover editions are black and white only due to publishing constraints, the IGIL 1 PDF has been updated to the latest content, along with a full color interior.
-Those that purchased the previous edition are eligible for this updated PDF; just download using the link you received at the time of the original purchase, or contact Jeff directly if you can't find it or have any troubles downloading.
+While the softcover editions are black and white only due to publishing constraints, all PDFs have been updated to the latest content, along with full color interiors.
+Those that purchased PDFs of previous editions are eligible to download the updated PDF(s); just download using the link you received at the time of the original purchase, or contact Jeff directly if you can't find it or have any troubles downloading.